advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 In the end, only a fraction of the original source of energy (the sun) is utilized (electricity).
-When using a general ability to solve problems, such as electricity and computers, it creates a frame of mindset limited by how the electricity is generated and how computers are design, which in turn leads to a *cognitive bias* (a bottleneck in the brain) for addressing the problem.
+When using a general ability to solve problems, such as electricity and computers, it creates a frame of mindset limited by how the electricity is generated and how computers are designed, which in turn leads to a *cognitive bias* (a bottleneck in the brain) for addressing the problem.

 It is no wonder that when people look at climate change the problems that follow,